Intracranial aneurysm: Berry (saccular) aneurysms

 Saccular aneurysms, also known as berry aneurysms, appear as a round outpouching and are the most common form of cerebral aneurysm.
-Causes include connective tissue disorders, polycystic kidney disease, arteriovenous malformations, untreated hypertension, tobacco smoking, cocaine and amphetamines, intravenous drug abuse (can cause infectious mycotic aneurysms), alcoholism, heavy caffeine intake, head trauma, and infection in the arterial wall from bacteremia (mycotic aneurysms).
+Causes include connective tissue disorders, polycystic kidney disease, arteriovenous malformations, untreated hypertension, tobacco smoking, cocaine and amphetamines, intravenous drug abuse (can cause infectious mycotic aneurysms), alcoholism, heavy caffeine intake, head trauma, and infection in the arterial wall from bacteremia, i.e. mycotic aneurysms and related disorders.

 Fusiform aneurysms

 Fusiform dolichoectatic aneurysms represent a widening of a segment of an artery around the entire blood vessel, rather than just arising from a side of an artery's wall.
-They have an estimated annual risk of rupture between 1.6 and 1.9 percent.
+They have an estimated annual risk of rupture of 1.6–1.9%.

 Microaneurysms

-Microaneurysms, also known as Charcot–Bouchard aneurysms, typically occur in small blood vessels (less than 300 micrometre diameter), most often the lenticulostriate vessels of the basal ganglia, and are associated with chronic hypertension.
+Microaneurysms, also known as Charcot–Bouchard aneurysms, typically occur in small blood vessels (less than 300 micrometres in diameter), most often the lenticulostriate vessels of the basal ganglia, and are associated with chronic hypertension.
 Charcot–Bouchard aneurysms are a common cause of intracranial hemorrhage.